Joining Related Resources¶

 Normalised join tokens¶

-query parameter accepts a comma‑separated list of relationship
+The join query parameter accepts a comma‑separated list of relationship

 names.
 Each token is normalised so that clients have flexibility when naming